jyw321/Airtable-Demonstration/Demonstration.md

 2. Click “Hide fields”, then click “Hide all”
 3. Turn the fields you want to view back on

-Furthermore, you can share with others a “view” of the table which contains only the fields you want to show.
+Furthermore, you can **share a “view” of the table** which contains only the fields you want to show.
 It is beneficial when you need to demonstrate only the basic information of your collection to external visitors.

 1. Based on the previous steps, now the table only shows a limited number of fields
 2. At the top right of the table, you will find a “…” icon.